shohan4556/me/content/post/generic-class.md

 Here is an example of generic class

-> There must be a `<T>` after the name of generic class, this is how you have to define generic class.

     class MyGenericClass <T> {
 	    // properties and methods goes here, no special same as ordinary class